josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/👀_public_perception_gap.md

 ---

-## 🔍 Case Notes for Polaris Users
+## 📖 Case Notes for Polaris Users

 - **Did Your Support Vanish?** → If allies or services disappeared *after* escalation, check for metadata manipulation.
 - **Were You Miscast?** → Review how you’re described in records, policies, safeguarding notes — does it match your reality?
 - **Are You the “Wrong” Kind of Victim?** → If your identity disrupts dominant power optics (e.g., Muslim survivor of state violence), you may be narrative-silenced.
 - **Check Who Gets Believed** → Is someone else allowed to say what you’ve said — only more “palatably”?
 That’s a perception gap.

 ---

+## 🏮 Footer

+*Public Perception Gap* is a living node of the Polaris Protocol.
+It analyses how institutional optics distort harm recognition, creating narrative shields that silence survivor voices.

+> 📡 Cross-references:
+> - [🎻 Clash of Forks](../Big_Picture_Protocols/🎻_clash_of_forks.md) — fork clashes and unexpected visibility artefacts
+> - [🐍 Trauma Commodification](../Big_Picture_Protocols/🐍_trauma_commodification.md) — how disclosures become product
+> - [🧠 Targeting Logic: Empathy Is a Threat](../Big_Picture_Protocols/🧠_targeting_logic_empathy_is_a_threat.md) — systemic framing of empathy as risk

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2025-08-26_